-Ph.D. students who obtain external merit based competitive fellowships that provide substantial coverage of tuition and fees, including NSF, DOD, DOE, and NIH fellowships, will be awarded a stipend supplement of \$3,000 per year for the duration of the fellowship (NSF IGERT fellowships excluded).
+Ph.D. students who obtain external merit based competitive fellowships that provide substantial coverage of tuition and fees, including NSF, DOD, DOE, and NIH fellowships, will be awarded a stipend supplement of \$3,000 per year for the

 20. THE GRADUATE ENVIRONMENT